ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 as clouds, turbulence, radiation, and their interactions.
 There are two physics options supported for the release.
-The first is an experimental physics suite being tested for use in the future operational implementation of the Rapid Refresh Forecast System (RRFS) planned for 2023, and the second is an updated version of the physics suite used in the operational Global Forecast System (GFS) v15.
-A scientific description of the CCPP parameterizations and suites can be found in the `CCPP Scientific Documentation <https://dtcenter.ucar.edu/GMTB/v5.0/sci_doc/>`_, and CCPP technical aspects are described in the `CCPP Technical Documentation
+The first is an experimental physics suite being tested for use in the future operational implementation of the Rapid Refresh Forecast System (RRFS) planned for 2023-2024, and the second is an updated version of the physics suite used in the operational Global Forecast System (GFS) v15.
+A scientific description of the CCPP parameterizations and suites can be found in the `CCPP Scientific Documentation <https://dtcenter.ucar.edu/GMTB/v5.0.0/sci_doc/index.html>`_, and CCPP technical aspects are described in the `CCPP Technical Documentation
 <https://ccpp-techdoc.readthedocs.io/en/v5.0.0/>`_.
 The model namelist has many settings
 beyond the physics options that can optimize various aspects of the model for use with each of the supported suites.

-The SRW App supports the use of both GRIB2 and :term:`nemsio` input data.
+The SRW App supports the use of both GRIB2 and :term:`NEMSIO` input data.
 The UFS Weather Model ingests initial and lateral boundary condition files produced by :term:`chgres_cube` and outputs files in NetCDF format on a specific projection (e.g., Lambert Conformal) in the horizontal and model levels in the vertical.